bioc/homosapienDEE2CellScore/README.md

 # homosapienDEE2CellScore
 Example packaged cell data

+## Requirements

+This package requires Bioconductor version 3.17 or later, as that version is when the data of this data package was added to ExperimentHub.
+That in turn requires R version 4.3.0.

 ## Installation

 This package is not yet uploaded to Bioconductor; in order to install it from this git repo, first clone the repo: